-Kylie is the Chief Executive Officer of the Australian Academy of Technology and Engineering, where she works with expert Fellows to lead crucial national conversations and strategy towards a thriving, healthy and connected Australia supported by technology.
+Kylie is the Chief Executive Officer of the Australian Academy of Technological Sciences and Engineering (ATSE), where she works with expert Fellows to provide expert advice to national leadership, lead crucial national conversations to solve complex challenges, and move towards a technology-powered, human-driven future.

-She specialises in connecting technologists, engineers and scientists with governments, business, media and society – skills built over many years in senior federal communication and advocacy roles in the science, technology and health sectors.
+She specialises in connecting technologists, engineers and scientists with governments, business, media and society – skills built over many years in senior federal advocacy and communication roles in the science, technology and health sectors.

-Kylie is also a visiting Fellow at the Australian National Centre for the Public Awareness of Science.
-She was Chair of the Australian National Commission for UNESCO and in 2019, she was named in the 100 Women of Influence list by the Australian Financial Review, for her work on improving equity, diversity and inclusion in STEM.
+Kylie is a visiting Fellow at the Australian National Centre for the Public Awareness of Science.
+She has been Chair of the Australian National Commission for UNESCO, is a member of Chief Executive Women, and has been named one of AFR’s 100 Women of Influence, for her work on improving equity, diversity and inclusion in STEM.

 Dr Marguerite Evans-Galea AM

-Dr Marguerite Evans-Galea is the Director of STEM Careers Strategy with the Australian Academy of Technology and Engineering (ATSE) and Co-Founder and Co-Chair of Women in STEMM Australia.
+Dr Marguerite Evans-Galea is the Director of STEM Careers Strategy with the Australian Academy of Technological Sciences and Engineering (ATSE), and Co-Founder and Co-Chair of Women in STEMM Australia.

 She has led international research programs in cell and gene therapy at world-leading organisations in the United States and Australia and has received several awards for her research and leadership.